Zelgadis87/rule-reactor/README.md

 # rule-reactor

 A light weight, fast, expressive forward chaining business rule engine leveraging JavaScript internals and Functions as objects rather than Rete.

+All rule conditions and actions are expressed as regular JavaScript functions so a JavaScript debugger can be fully utilized for debugging RuleReactor applications.

-At 24K (11K minified) vs 577K (227K minified) for Nools, and a low impact pattern and join processor, rule-reactor is perfect for memory constrained apps like those on mobile devices.
+At 24K (11K minified) vs 577K (227K minified) for Nools, a comparable speed for most applications, plus a low memory impact pattern and join processor, rule-reactor is perfect for memory constrained apps like those on mobile devices.

 # Install